JadHADDAD92/facedetect/README.md

 # facedetect
-a simple script to detect if an image contains a face
+a simple script to detect if an image contains a face using haarcascades